 The world is sadly aware of the events in Afghanistan and of the danger faced by women, girls, journalists, and all those who helped the Americans during the war.
 Less visible is the danger faced in Afghanistan by musicians of all ages, and the Taliban’s history of denying the human right of access to music and music-making.

+While members of ANIM are now moved to safety, there is more to be done to support both the future of ANIM and the broader community of musicians remaining in Afghanistan.
 A natural response is “How can we help?”
 The League has asked that question of itself, too, and is actively engaged with music organizations worldwide working to support music rights for the people of Afghanistan.

 In the short term, there are three main ways that individuals and organizations can help:

 - Learn more about the young musicians of Afghanistan by visiting anim-music.org

 - Help spread the word through your communications channels of the plight of Afghan musicians by reposting articles such as the ones above.
 Please tag with these hashtags on social media:

 - Donate to “Friends of ANIM,” the official US-based nonprofit organization supporting the Afghanistan National Institute of Music (ANIM) at this link, and ask others to do the same.

 About ANIM: A 501(c)(3) non-profit, the institution provides unparalleled music education to youths of all socioeconomic and ethnic backgrounds, establishing music as a human right and sharing the rich cultural history of Afghanistan with the next generation.